rabix/benten/Readme.md

 See [this page](docs/vim.md) please.

-# Example input auto generation
+# Example input auto-generation

 Benten can auto generate an example input file for the CWL document you are working on.
 Whenever you hover over a JS expression, Benten looks for the example input file.
-If the file does not exist, or is empty then Benten will scan the input schema of the CWL file and autogenerate an example input file.
+If the file does not exist, or is empty, Benten will scan the input schema of the CWL file and auto-generate an example input file.

 Activating "Goto definition" over any JS expression or parameter